 3 28-29-26.
-Supervision of enforcement. -- (a) Department of labor and training. - The director as provided for in chapters 29 -- 38 of this title, and chapter 53 of this title and chapter and the director shall have the power and authority to adopt and enforce all reasonable rules, regulations, and orders necessary and suitable to the administration of the department's responsibilities as described in those chapters.
+Supervision of enforcement. -- (a) Department of labor and training.
+The and the director shall have the power and authority to adopt and enforce all reasonable rules, regulations, and orders necessary and suitable to the administration of the department's responsibilities as described in those chapters.